Raspberry Pi

-Because of it's low price, it's small form factor and the low energy consumption, the Raspberry Pi (opens new window) is a quite popular platform for openHAB.
+Because of its low price, its small form factor and the low energy consumption, the Raspberry Pi (opens new window) is a quite popular platform for openHAB.
 It is favored amongst existing users and a recommended choice for newcomers.

 If you want to learn more about the possibilities of the Raspberry Pi and Linux in general, many tutorials can be found on the internet.
 These including the official raspberrypi.org help articles (opens new window) or the in-detail articles at eLinux.org (opens new window).

-- Raspberry Pi 2 or newer, compare your existing device here if you are unsure.
+- Raspberry Pi 2 or better (opens new window), compare the available devices here (opens new window) if you are unsure.

 - SD card (16GB or more to support wear-leveling (opens new window))

 - Steady power supply